That's right around when I started using Sweatcoin, and I was pretty intrigued by it.

 Once you earn some Sweatcoins, you can either save them, redeem them for a reward in the app (rewards change daily), or transfer/sell them to a friend.

-Speaking of friends, Sweatcoin has a built-in mini social network where you can follow others and even buy and sell things among your network.
+Speaking of friends, Sweatcoin has a built-in mini social network where you can follow and send Sweatcoin to each other.

 On top of that, if you have friends who aren't on Sweatcoin yet, you can even invite them for rewards (more on that below).